|Distance||223 miles (360 km)|

 Renfe AVE is a high-speed and economical train from Madrid to Alicante.
 Its journeys can take as little as two hours and 22 minutes.
 The operator makes between six and nine trips daily with no transfers required.
 The first train departs from Madrid Puerta de Atocha at around 7:45 a.m. while the last one leaves the station at about 9:15 p.m.

 Renfe trains have first-class and second-class ticket options.
 Prices are flexible, allowing passengers to enjoy discounted rates from time to time.
 Travelers can bring a maximum of three pieces of luggage, which can include a folded bike.
 The baggage limit is 25 kg.
 Each passenger can travel with one pet, and the trains have a specialized service to help disabled individuals to board and disembark from trains.
 Those who need guide dogs are free to bring them.

 Travelers can secure cut-rate tickets by booking a few weeks before the journey.
 Sometimes, slower trips and connecting trains are more affordable.
 Passengers with the ability to be flexible with their travel dates may also find a discounted train from Madrid to Alicante either side of their intended travel day.
 Use the Omio tool to search journey options and find an affordable train.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Some of the Madrid train stations to Alicante you can start your journey from include Madrid-Puerta de Atocha, Madrid Chamartín and Madrid Méndez Alvaro.
-Similarly, some of the arrival train stations in Alicante include Alicante-Terminal and Alicante San Gabriel.
+When departing from Madrid, you have various train station options to start your trip from including Madrid-Puerta de Atocha, Madrid Chamartín and Madrid Méndez Alvaro.
+When arriving in Alicante, you can end your journey in train stations like Alicante-Terminal and Alicante San Gabriel.